 City of Cedar Rapids, Iowa

-Starting the week of June 9, 2008, Cedar Rapids, Iowa experienced flooding of catastrophic historic proportions.
-The Cedar River crested June 13 at 31.12 ft, 19.12 ft above flood stage and 11.12 ft above the previous record set in 1929.
-The floods impacted over 7,000 parcels of land.
-This flooding event infiltrated well past the 100 and 500 year flood plains, making it unpredictable by today's standards.
-While properties throughout Cedar Rapids along floodways were impacted, most of the damage occurred in the downtown business district and the surrounding neighborhoods.
-The flood impacted three hundred twenty-five City of Cedar Rapids facilities.
-A partial list of those that experienced substantial loss include the Veterans Memorial Building/City Hall, the Public Library, the Public Works Facility, the Central Fire Station, the Animal Control Facility, the Transit Facility and Bus Garage, the Water Pollution Control Facility, the Paramount Theatre, the US Cellular Center and a recreation center.
-The City faced a daunting task to implement a complex project structure to manage the short and long term recovery.
+While properties throughout Cedar Rapids were impacted, most of the damage occurred in the City's downtown business district and surrounding neighborhoods.
+The flood affected three hundred twenty-five City of Cedar Rapids facilities.
+A partial list of facilities that experienced substantial loss include the Veterans Memorial Building/City Hall, the Public Library, the Public Works Facility, the Central Fire Station, the Animal Control Facility, the Transit Facility and Bus Garage, the Water Pollution Control Facility, the Paramount Theatre, the US Cellular Center and a recreation center.
+The City faced a daunting task to implement a complex project structure to manage the short and long-term recovery.

-MainStream GS deployed a highly seasoned program manager with proven real world experience in humanitarian crisis management to lead this six month engagement.
-This PM was aligned directly with the city manager and city government and business leadership to enable the PMO and project management capabilities to support the recovery effort.
+MainStream GS deployed a highly seasoned Program Manager (PM) with deep experience in humanitarian crisis management to lead the engagement.
+This PM was aligned directly with the city manager, city government, and business leadership to establish the PMO and project management capabilities to support the recovery effort.